Quora aims for each question page to become the best possible resource for someone with the same question. To this end:

 - when they strongly detract from the question page even in a collapsed state (e.g., clear spam or hate speech), or are potentially harmful to the site or its users.

-Upvotes do not validate an answer that does not comply with policies - answers with many upvotes may be collapsed if the consensus among moderators is that they are not in accordance with the policies described above.
+Upvotes do not validate an answer that does not comply with policies - answers with many upvotes may be collapsed if they are found to be in violation of the policies described above.

 The following are guidelines that users are encouraged to follow when writing answers, so that they are more likely to contribute to making the question page a great resource: